Shipu/golang-gin-boilerplate/README.md

 }
 ```

-For Register your route. in `routes/main.go`
+For Register example route. in `routes/main.go`

 ```go
 import (